nshaheed/ganimation/README.md

 Rotate the outputed image. `angle` can either be `0`, `90`, `180`, or `270`.
 ### StyleGAN
+`StyleGAN` supports the same methods as `Model`.
+The only difference is when calling `init`, you provide a filepath to a StyleGAN2-ADA or StyleGAN3 model. i.e. `styleGAN.init("dog_pic_gan.pkl")`

+See [examples/stylegan_basic.ck](examples/stylegan_basic.ck) for a more detailed example.
 ### Latent
+A `Latent` is a single point in latent space.
+This point will be the input to your provided GAN, where it will deterministically output an image.
+The manipulation of latent points over time is how GANimator creates animation.
 ## Backend Options
 ### debug
+Enables debug-level logging.
 ### framerate
+Displays the rendered framerate of the animation
 ### test
+Recieve OSC messages from chuck, but do not render an image.
+This is faster/uses less power.